bellobambo/proof-somnia-dapp/README.md

 # Proof Education DApp

-A decentralized education platform built with Next.js and integrated with the ProofSmartContract on Ethereum.
+A decentralized education platform built with Next.js and integrated with the ProofSmartContract on Somnia.
 This application allows users to register as students or tutors, enroll in courses, and take blockchain-verified exams.

 ## Features